pablo-meier/ghostlight/apps/ghostlight_db/README.md

 # ghostlight_db

-So Ghostlight hit monolight status... uh, very early.
+So Ghostlight hit monolith status... uh, very early.
 By that I mean, it was clear that Postgres and all its baggage either had to be a) spread out everywhere, or b) all in one file, both of which were unacceptable.